-Pricing for Equitable Mobility is one strategy the City is moving forward with support through the American Cities Climate Challenge.
+Pricing Options for Equitable Mobility is one strategy the City is moving forward with support through the American Cities Climate Challenge.

 This fall, PBOT will convene a community task force to advise Portland on the design of potential pricing strategies as well as priorities for any revenue generated through pricing.
 This task force will meet monthly and represent diverse perspectives, interests and expertise from across our community.
 Recruitment for the task force closed on October 9.
 More information about the task force and upcoming meetings will be published here as it is available.

 Subscribe here to receive email updates about the Pricing for Equitable Mobility project.